Skip to content

 Reporting adverse events (including suspected adverse reactions) following use of veterinary medicines

-4.60 The VMD’s Pharmacovigilance Unit closely monitors all reports of adverse events, including suspected adverse reactions (in animals or humans), lack of efficacy following use of veterinary medicines, environmental reports and residues cases.
+4.72 The VMD’s Pharmacovigilance Unit closely monitors all reports of adverse events, including suspected adverse events, serious adverse events, adverse environmental events, human adverse events, and lack of efficacy, following use of veterinary medicines.

-4.63 If, following administration of an authorised medicine in the UK, you become aware of any adverse events including adverse reactions involving an animal, you should record what happened in as much detail as possible and make a report to the VMD or the company who market the product, who are legally obliged to forward such reports to the VMD.
+4.78 If, following administration of an authorised medicine in the UK, you become aware of any adverse events including adverse reactions involving an animal, a human, or the environment, you should record what happened in as much detail as possible and make a report to the VMD and/or the company who market the product, who are legally obliged to forward such reports to the VMD.
 Further information is available by searching for VMD on gov.uk or you can phone the VMD’s Pharmacovigilance Unit on 01932 338427.

 Reporting prescription misuse

-4.64 Suspected prescription misuse (which could include an alteration to an existing prescription or prescription fraud) can be reported to the Veterinary Medicines Directorate (VMD) via its dedicated prescriptions misuse page.
+4.80 Suspected prescription misuse (which could include an alteration to an existing prescription or prescription fraud) can be reported to the VMD via its dedicated prescriptions misuse page.
 Making such a report will, in most cases, require a veterinary surgeon to release confidential information about their client to the VMD.
 The RCVS considers that reporting cases of prescription misuse is in the public interest and in most cases a report to the VMD will be a justified breach of client confidentiality.
-In addition, it is considered that such a report would be within the scope of the GDPR as this allows personal data to be processed where it is necessary for the purposes of a legitimate interest, and in most cases it seems unlikely that this would be overridden by the interests or fundamental rights and freedoms of the relevant individual.
-However this should be considered in each case.
-For advice on client confidentiality on a case by case basis please contact the RCVS Professional Conduct Department on 020 7202 0789.
+In addition, it is considered that such a report would be within the scope of the GDPR as this allows personal data to be processed where it is necessary for the purposes of a legitimate interest, and in most cases, it seems unlikely that this would be overridden by the interests or fundamental rights and freedoms of the relevant individual.
+However, this should be considered in each case.
+For advice on client confidentiality on a case-by-case basis please contact the RCVS Professional Conduct Department on 020 7202 0789.